the “Fuck housework” poster

 Now here it is in our house in Olympia, Washington:

-—————- Here is the rest of this post and the comments on it:
+—————- Here is the rest of my original post and comments on it:

 August 23, 2016